AlphaeusNg/FYP/README.md

 ## Contributing
 Contributions are welcome!
 If you find any issues or have suggestions for improvement, please open an issue or create a pull request.

+## Notes
+To download a Manga image dataset for testing, please refer to the Manga109 [dataset](http://www.manga109.org/en/#).
+Follow the instructions provided on their website to obtain the dataset.
+Manga109 offers a comprehensive collection of manga images with detailed annotations, suitable for various testing and research purposes.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.